fooltowise/NeroNotes/Nero's Notes/Serial Acquirers.md

 Making acquisitions is easy—it’s everything that takes place before and after that presents the challenge.
 To succeed through M&A, companies need to have certain foundational elements in place before a transaction takes place.
 They should be able to clearly answer questions that tend to be more muddled when looking outward than when growth is being driven organically.
 Questions like, “What are our values?”
 “How would we describe our culture, our infrastructure, and our performance measurement system?” and “Who oversees due diligence, onboarding, and integration?”

-I recall a conversation with Johan Sjo, the former CEO of Addtech, that gave me the impression that the firm’s managers know precisely how to make an acquisition, onboard the team, integrate their systems, and run staff through training at the Addtech Academy.
+I recall a conversation with Johan Sjo, the former CEO of [[Addtech]], that gave me the impression that the firm’s managers know precisely how to make an acquisition, onboard the team, integrate their systems, and run staff through training at the [[Addtech]] Academy.
 As Johan explained:

-The managers are looking for an “Addtech” feeling to know whether the target is a cultural fit.
+The managers are looking for an “[[Addtech]]” feeling to know whether the target is a cultural fit.
 They might come back from a diligence meeting with, “the company fits on product, market, culture, and ambition,but is weak on pricing and working capital.”
 They are explicitly trained to find these things so the team can better know what to do.

 A big red flag is to come back with: “The company is good at a, b, and c, but we don’t trust the owner—there’s something fishy.”
 If that is the case, we can start calling around to industry contacts to find out if this person is trustworthy or not.
 What can happen is, someone works as a salesperson, comes up and in the process, collects many supplier relationships, then leaves to start his or her own company.
 If someone has done it once, that person will often do it again.
 Having that fingertip feeling is vital in management’s conviction on what to buy.

-When there is a cultural fit, presenting Addtech in a way that the target trusts us—that we can guarantee how they will operate as part of our group—becomes essential.
+When there is a cultural fit, presenting [[Addtech]] in a way that the target trusts us—that we can guarantee how they will operate as part of our group—becomes essential.

 ### Operational excellence